suhelhammoud/java-course/md/11-enums.md

   - Review all code using the enum when making changes.
 - **Large Number of Instances**:
   - For many instances, consider using a configuration file instead of listing all in code.

-## Conclusion

-- Enums provide a simple and safe way to represent a fixed set of constants.
-- They are elegant, readable, and work well with modern Java features like switch expressions.
-- Enums are a special type of class, similar to **Records** (introduced in Java 14).
-- For more details, visit the [Enum javadoc](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/Enum.html).